 Appendices do not have a standard number of pages or words, but they should not be long-winded.
 Ensure all the information in the appendix or appendices pertains to the text.
 If there is information that doesn't relate to the text or illuminates it in some way, remove it.
 Your paper may appear unprofessional and cluttered if you have an overly long appendix.

-If you have a mentor or peer who can read the appendix, you may find it useful.
+You may find it useful if you have a mentor or peer who can read the appendix.
 You should ask them if all the information included in the paper is relevant, and you should remove any information they feel is unnecessary.

 If you note an appendix in your text, you might write: "I feel my research was conclusive (see Appendix A for interview notes)," or "My research produced the same results in both cases."